Skip to content

 Deployment Tips

-• ALWAYS do your best to deploy as the attacker, not the defender.
-This forces your opponent with the Ships of the Line to place their ships on the board first.
-This gives you the advantage of knowing where and how to deploy to get where you need to be.
+• ALWAYS try to deploy as the attacker, not the defender.
+This forces your opponent with Ships of the Line to place their ships first, giving you the advantage of reacting to their layout and positioning yourself exactly where you need to be.

-• If at all possible select a deployment zone with at least one edge closest to the wind so that you can sail large and go faster.
+• Choose a deployment zone with at least one edge close to the wind so you can sail large and move faster.

-• Deploy as far forward as you can.
-Anything you can do to close the distance on your enemy the better.
-The sooner you can board the less time they have to shoot you with broadsides.
+• Deploy as far forward as possible.
+Anything that shortens the distance helps, because the sooner you can board, the less time they have to hit you with broadsides.

-• Use a two-pronged attack.
-Ships of the line are typically slow and far less maneuverable.
-Coming at them from two directions forces them to split their fire which diminishes their effectiveness, or focus them to concentrate on one of your groups allowing the other to close the distance unharmed and without suffering the negative effects of Fatigue.
-Continue reading for some example pictures of suggested deployment formations.
+• Use a two‑pronged attack.
+Ships of the Line are slow and not very maneuverable, so approaching from two angles forces them to split fire or commit to one side.
+Either choice lets one of your groups close safely and without Fatigue.

-• Your primary goal is to get in front of or behind the enemy and attempt to come at them from the Fore or Aft of their ship, not the side!
-Do NOT deploy directly across for your opponent and hope you are going to survive.
-Pick one side or the other and approach at an angle.
+• Your primary goal is to get in front of or behind the enemy and attack from the Fore or Aft, not the side.
+Do not deploy directly across from them and hope to survive.
+Pick one side and approach at an angle.

 Deployment Formations